Nadybot/highway/README.md

 {
   "type": "command",
   "cmd": "subscribe",
-  "room": "pvp"
+  "room": "dfcdde5f-e781-49b0-bbfa-e5ee1568c83a"
 }
 ```

-would join the `pvp` room.
+would join the `dfcdde5f-e781-49b0-bbfa-e5ee1568c83a` room.

-`hello` is sent when the client connects and has an array field `public-rooms` with a list of public rooms available.

 ## Message

-Messages are the core of the server and require at _least_ two more fields: `id` and `room`. `room` is the room where the message will be sent to and `id` should be a unique identifier for the message (like a UUID).
+Messages are the core of the server and require at one more field: `room`. `room` is the room where the message will be sent to.

 Anything else is optional and is up to the client, for example `body` or `content`-like keys.